mobil-e-hub/meh/README.md

 - Simulator (node.js server in `/sim`): This module simulates drones, vehicles, parcels, hubs and orders.
 - Optimization Engine (Flask server in `/opt`): This module controls the routing of drones and vehicles.
 - Visualization (Vue app in `/viz`): This module shows the current status of the DLN in the browser.
-- MQTT Connector (node.js server in `/mqtt`): This module forwards messages between the Azure EventGrid and the InES MQTT Broker
+- MQTT Connector (node.js server in `/connector`): This module forwards messages between the Azure EventGrid and the InES MQTT Broker.
+- MQTT broker (Mosquitto in `/mqtt`): This module handles MQTT messages between clients.

-- WIP: Analysis Engine (Flask server in `/ana`): TODO
+- [WIP]Analysis Engine (Flask server in `/ana`): TODO

 Please refer to the `README.md` files in the respective sub-folders for instructions and documentation.